datafolklabs/cement-gitbook/core-foundation/hooks.md

 ## Cement Framework Hooks

-Cement defines a number of hooks that tie into the framework.H
+Cement defines a number of hooks that tie into the framework.

 | **Hook Name** | **Description** |
 | :--- | :--- |